-Figure 3.23.: Diagram from temperature data overlayed on a map 🛆 to be changed after zoom operations.
+- 1. A general, project wide snapping tolerance can be defined choosing Settings Options .
+(On Mac: go to QGIS Preferences, on Linux: Edit Options .)
+In the Digitizing tab you can select between to vertex, to segment or to vertex and segment as default snap mode.
+You can also define a default snapping tolerance and a search radius for vertex edits.
+The tolerance an be set either in map units or in pixels.
+The advantage of choosing pixels, is that the snapping tolerance doesn't have to be changed after zoom operations.
 In our small digitizing project (working with the Alaska dataset), we define the snapping units in feet.
-Your results may vary, but something on the order of 300ft should be fine at a scale of 1:10 000 should be a reasonable setting.

-2. A layer based snapping tolerance can be defined by choosing Settings (or File) Ly Project Properties...
-In the General tab, section Digitize you can click on Snapping options... to enable and adjust snapping mode and tolerance on a layer basis (see Figure 3.24).
+Your results may vary, but something on the order of 300ft should be fine at a scale of 1:10 000 should be a reasonable setting. - 2.
+A layer based snapping tolerance can be defined by choosing Settings (or File) Ly Snapping options... to enable and adjust snapping mode and tolerance on a layer basis (see Figure 4.25).